pyamsoft/git-ssh/README.md

 Git will fail saying that there is no valid option 'status help clone'
 It will properly handle the status option when using the $@ variable however.
+As such we use a very hacky work around to parse and remove arguments from
+the $@ variable, but because of this we have the hard requirement above.

 Unless a work around is found to allow git to parse individual arguments,
 this hard requirement must stay.